Cutting the cable TV cord is a great way to save money, but your monthly streaming TV bill could be just as expensive if you’re not careful.

 If you’re on a budget, there’s no need to pay a lot of money to purchase a streaming media player.
 My two top picks are Roku Express and Amazon Fire TV Stick.
 You can pick up them both for about $25 each when there’s a sale.
 These devices make it easy to navigate all of the free and paid streaming apps quickly.
 If you’re like me and have a smart TV, you may not even need a streaming media player to get started.
 Your TV probably has popular streaming apps installed.
 But purchasing a Roku Express or Amazon Fire TV Stick is worth it for the enhanced user experience.

 6. Take Advantage of Free Trials Before You Commit

 Nearly all live TV and on-demand streaming services offer free trials that let you test them out before you commit.
 For live TV streaming, most trials are 7 days.
 However, it’s not uncommon for YouTube TV to extend its free trial to two weeks.
-On-demand services like Netflix and Hulu are known to offer an entire month free before you’re billed.
-Most of these services require you to enter credit card information to activate the trial.
+On-demand services like Hulu offer an entire month free before you’re billed.
+Most services require you to enter credit card information to activate the trial.
 If you want to avoid being charged, set a calendar reminder for yourself so that you don’t forget to cancel.

 7. Pay Your Bill With a Rewards Credit Card

 Some credit card companies offer bonus cash back if you use their card to pay for your monthly streaming TV subscriptions.
 My favorite is the Blue Cash Preferred Card from American Express.
 It offers 6% cash back on select U.S. streaming subscriptions.
 You may already have a credit card in your wallet that offers a similar benefit, so it’s worth checking out.
 Of course, it only makes sense to use your credit card if you’re able to pay off the balance in full every month.
 If you can’t, avoid making charges on your credit card and pull together a plan to get out of debt.